- Types of Eczema

 Immunosuppressants help to stop the itch-scratch cycle of eczema; allow the skin to heal; and reduce the risk of skin infection.

 There are a number of immunosuppressants, but the three most commonly used for treating eczema are:

-Immunosuppressants have a number of potential side effects, these include:
+Immunosuppressants have some potential side effects, including

 In general, immunosuppressants are used for some months to get the eczema under control, and then are tapered off.
 For many people, the improvement in their eczema on immunosuppressants helps to control symptoms with topical medications in the long term.